microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 <img src="./images/Screenshot_2022-02-16_104427_edit2.png" height="228">

-## Step 4 - Configure Postman environments
+## Step 4 - Configure Postman environment
 Now you will configure your Postman environment (`fhir-service`).

 1. For the `fhir-service` Postman environment, you will need to retrieve the following values: